-Palmdale Water District (PWD) is conducting the 2019 Rate Study with consultant Robert D. Niehaus, Inc. (RDN), who is analyzing financials to develop a water budget structure for years 2020-2024.
+Palmdale Water District (PWD) conducted the 2019 Rate Study with consultant Robert D. Niehaus, Inc. (RDN), who analyzed financials to develop a water budget structure for years 2020-2024.
 Review the final 2019 Rate Study.

 Every five years, PWD conducts a rate study that considers the costs of maintaining its infrastructure, new projects, water imports, staffing and anything else related to the District’s financial needs.
-The figures from the Rate Study will be used to determine water rates needed to maintain economic stability for the next five years.
-The suggested rate structure adjustments will be shared with the public in August at a Board meeting.
-Property owners and customers will receive a public notice in the mail.
+The figures from the Rate Study were used to determine water rates needed to maintain economic stability for the next five years.
+The suggested rate structure adjustments were shared with the public in August at a Board meeting.
+Property owners and customers received a public notice in the mail.
 (Spanish)

 All public water agencies must go through a similar process due to CA Proposition 218, which was passed in 1996 by California voters.
 It establishes the process by which public agencies can raise fees for services and ensures that any increase will not be more than what it costs to treat and deliver water to ratepayers homes.